Jayantha Jayasuriya

 Jayasuriya took oath as an Attorney-at-Law of the Supreme Court of Sri Lanka in 1982.
-He joined the Attorney General’s Department as a State Counsel and held the posts of Senior State Counsel, Deputy Solicitor General, Additional Solicitor General, and Senior Additional Solicitor General before being appointed as Attorney General.
+He joined the Attorney General’s Department as a State Counsel and held the posts of Senior State Counsel, Deputy Solicitor General, Additional Solicitor General, and Senior Additional Solicitor General before being appointed Attorney General.
 Jayasuriya studied at Maliyadeva College.

+Career

+Permanent representative to the United Nations

+On 21 March 2025, the Committee on High Posts in the Parliament of Sri Lanka recommended Jayasuriya's appointment as Permanent Representative of Sri Lanka to the United Nations in New York.
+His appointment was confirmed by the president on 15 May 2025.

+On 5 June 2025, Jayasuriya presented his letter of credence as the Permanent Representative of Sri Lanka, to the Secretary-General of the United Nations António Guterres.